-In July of 2001, the Upper Moreland Board of Commissioners passed an Historic Preservation Ordinance to encourage preservation of sites significant to the history and development of the Township and to establish a Historical Commission chartered with administering that ordinance and developing an Inventory of Historical Properties.
+In July of 2001, the Upper Moreland Board of Commissioners passed the Historic Preservation Ordinance to encourage preservation of sites significant to the history and development of the Township and to establish a Historical Commission chartered with administering that ordinance and developing an Inventory of Historical Properties.

 The Historical Commission consists of up to fifteen members from the community to include an architect, a real estate agent, an attorney, a representative from the Advisory Planning Agency, a Township Commissioner, two members of the Upper Moreland Historical Association, and members from the general public.
 Members of the Historical Commission are appointed by the Commissioners and serve a three year term.
 The Commission meets the 1st Tuesday of the month at 7:00 p.m. at the Township Administration Building.

 Members of the Historic Commission include: